webdevhill/results-summary-component/README.md

 - CSS custom properties
 - Flexbox
 - meedia queries for RWD
+- Javascript fetch API

 ### What I learned

 Another fun project from Front End Mentor.
 Built with custom CSS, Flexbox, and media queries.
-Nothing earth shattering but good practice.
-There is a data.json file that I did NOT use to dynamicaly populate the results.
-I normally do not write custom CSS variables.
-I did take thhe time to do for this short project.
+Used the fetch API to retrieve the field values from the data.json file.
+The custom CSS variables may not be necessary for this short project.
 It does makes the code more legible but was not a time saver at this scale.

 ### Continued development